 Allegrini is one of the stars of the Veneto area in north-central Italy: his Valpolicella stands out like a beacon of quality midst a sea of factory-farmed wines of that name.
 Fairly light bodied, this nonetheless has charming cherry aromas, good length, and a lot of class.
 Try with fuller-flavoured fish dishes as well as terrines, chicken and lighter meat dishes.

 34. Cento Cavalli, Nero d’Avola, Italy, 2015, £20

 Made from the native Sicilian Nero d’Avola variety – ‘black grape of Avola’ – this wine is indeed inky dark, with dark flavours too: sun-ripened plums, the tang of mellow balsamic, even chocolate.
 It’s smooth but powerful, a great match for many lamb and beef dishes.
 An exciting addition to our list for 2016/17.

 A TASTE OF IBERIA

-The blend of local grapes – Tinta Roriz, Alfrocheiro, Jaén and Touriga Nacional – doesn’t give much indication of what to expect, so we’ll tell you: it’s a full-bodied, characterful wine with herby aromas, and rich plum and raisin aromas.
+The blend of local grapes – Tinta Roriz, Tinta Barroca, and Touriga Francesca – doesn’t give much indication of what to expect, so we’ll tell you: it’s a full-bodied, characterful wine with herby aromas, and rich plum and raisin aromas.
 (Not surprising, as it originates in the Douro Valley, home also to rich, plummy Port.)
 Match with robust dishes.
-We’ll be moving to the excellent 2010 vintage soon.

 36. Bodegas Artesa, Rioja Crianza, 2012/13, Spain, £20